twisted/python-info-action/README.rst

       env:
         A_SECRET: '<redacted>'

 If you want the output stored to a file you can pass ``output-path``.
-Remember that secrets will not generally be masked from this output.
+Remember that secrets will not be masked from this output.
 Specifically note that the GitHub token will be present regardless.
 For more explanation see |token_discussion|_.

 .. code-block:: yaml